Boyyey/neuroforge/readme.md

 ---

-**NeuroForge** - Because sometimes you need to get closer to the metal. 🦾
+**NeuroForge** - Where theoretical excellence meets engineering perfection.

 *"I don't always write neural networks, but when I do, I prefer C."* - The Most Interesting Programmer in the World